-I gave the following 5-minute talk titled “The Secret Sauce of Human Thriving” at the Long Now Boston Flash Talks event January 6, 02020.
+I gave a 5-minute talk titled “The Secret Sauce of Human Thriving” at the Long Now Boston Flash Talks event January 6, 02020.
 The inspiration was the challenge to “envision the future” – and to present a case for continued advances in human thriving 100 years in the future.
 I chose to focus on the key attributes by which biological evolution and human civilization produce the greatest common benefits – cooperation, collaboration and mutuality, which I collectively refer to as empathic capacity.

 Let’s talk about Evolution – here’s our friend Charles Darwin, watching the ascent of man – what’s he thinking.
 So let me ask: what phrase is most commonly used to describe evolution?
 “Survival of the fittest” – a phrase coined by the philosopher Herbert Spencer in 1864.
 We have had that idea drilled into us ever since: “winning is everything” – “nice guys finish last” – “the selfish gene.”
 The truth is – “survival of the fittest” is a false idea that threatens our survival.
 In the words of Martin Nowak, the founder of evolutionary dynamics – evolution is actually the survival of the super-cooperators.
 Let’s go over a few examples.

 Slide 1: Ascent of Man; Charles Darwin; Slime mold.
 Termites; Birds; Ecosystem.

 Slime mold is a single-celled eukaryote once thought to be a fungus.
 When food is abundant, the cells behave as individuals.
 When food is scarce, the cells congregate and start moving as a unified body, sensing airborne chemicals and searching deliberately for food.
 This intelligent behavior is not a function of individual fitness, but a group collaboration of cells committed to a common goal.
 Much like our own bodies.